Dallas: Sports

-College

 The only Division I sports program within the Dallas political boundary is the Dallas Baptist University Patriots baseball team.
 Although outside the city limits, the Mustangs of Southern Methodist University are in the enclave of University Park.
 Neighboring cities Fort Worth, Arlington, and Denton are home to the Texas Christian University Horned Frogs, UT Arlington Mavericks, and University of North Texas Mean Green respectively.
 The Dallas area hosted the Final Four of the 2014 NCAA Men's Division I Basketball Tournament at AT&T Stadium.
 The college Cotton Bowl Classic football game was played at the Cotton Bowl through its 2009 game, but has moved to AT&T Stadium.

 The Red River Showdown is an American college football rivalry game played annually at the Cotton Bowl Stadium during the second weekend of the State Fair of Texas in October.
 The game is played by the Oklahoma Sooners football team of the University of Oklahoma and the Texas Longhorns football team of the University of Texas at Austin.
 The 10,000-capacity Forester Stadium, which is used mainly for football and soccer, is also located in Dallas.

+Dallas Trinity FC is the first professional women's soccer team in Dallas that plays at the historic Cotton Bowl (stadium) located in Downtown Dallas.
+Originally founded in May 2023 by the Neil family and managed by Chris Petrucelli, the club kicked off its inaugural season in August 2024 when they played Tampa Bay Sun FC, ending in a 1 v 1 tie.
+Following this match was two very significant matches for the club, the friendly match and home opener.
+The club played their friendly match vs FC Barcelona Femení where they lost 0-6 and the club's official home match was against DC Power FC where they tied 1-1.

+The club finished the season 12-9-7, finishing third and getting eliminated by Tampa Bay Sun FC by the final score of 2-1 in the semi-finals of the USL Championship.
+Following its inaugural season, the teams parted ways with Pauline MacDonald and Gavin Beith.

+Recently, the team announced its State Fair Clasico Match during the Texas State Fair at Fair Park on October 18 vs Club América Femenil.